irvingdinh/blog/src/content/posts/2025/11/confidential-notebooklm-style-setup/index.md

 date: 2025-11-28T14:40:00+07:00
 title: "A Confidential NotebookLM-Style Setup With Codex CLI"
 tags: [ai, tooling, privacy]
+description: "I'm thinking about a NotebookLM look-a-like, but with confidentiality in mind."
 ---

 I'm thinking about a NotebookLM look-a-like, but with confidentiality in mind.